Here are some answers to Frequently Asked Questions. Have an unanswered question? Leave a comment.

 State laws says bicyclists should ride in the same direction as the other street traffic when in the roadway.

-Is it illegal to ride on the sidewalk?
+Is it legal to ride on the sidewalk?

-No, there are no laws against it, however being able to hear traffic noise around you can make riding safer.
+Yes, there are no laws against doing so, however being able to hear traffic noise around you can make riding safer.
 A study from Australia found that bicyclists using ear-buds at a reasonable volume could hear traffic noise.
 It also found that motorists were far less able to hear traffic noise due to their vehicle design and sound systems.